IPO Renaissance IPO ETF

 Margins & Cash Generation

-On the margin front: gross margin sits at 57.37%, operating margin at 4.91%, and free cash flow margin at 16.45%.
+On the margin front: gross margin sits at 58.69%, operating margin at 6.32%, and free cash flow margin at 18.16%.
 At this level, the portfolio reflects reasonable cost discipline and adequate pricing leverage at the production layer.
-The operating margin reading is weak, suggesting cost structures are outpacing revenue generation across much of the portfolio.
+The operating margin reading is below average, pointing to businesses where scaling costs remain a challenge.
 Strong free cash flow margins point to businesses with meaningful financial flexibility and limited dependence on external capital.
 The margin stack is not uniformly strong, which means the portfolio's earnings resilience under adverse conditions is less certain.

 Growth & Forward Outlook

-The two main inputs to the near-term picture — TTM revenue growth of 43.53% reflecting robust top-line expansion across the underlying holdings.
-Forecasted EPS growth of 6.7% over the next year is supportive of the current valuation, suggesting the market is not paying for earnings that won't arrive.
-Analyst price targets suggest street expectations point to meaningful upside if execution holds on a 12-month view.
+The two main inputs to the near-term picture — TTM revenue growth of 44.30% reflecting robust top-line expansion across the underlying holdings.
+Forecasted EPS growth of 0.5% over the next year is supportive of the current valuation, suggesting the market is not paying for earnings that won't arrive.
+Analyst price targets suggest street expectations imply a constructive but measured return profile on a 12-month view.
 Revenue momentum establishes the baseline; analyst price targets reveal how much the market is already paying for future execution on top of that baseline.
 Delivered returns will ultimately be shaped by the gap — or lack thereof — between operating execution and the expectations embedded in current prices.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion